nipy/nibabel/doc/source/gettingstarted.rst

 When loading an image, NiBabel aims to figure out the image format from the filename.
 An image in a known format can easily be loaded by simply passing its name to the ``load`` function.

-First let's get the nibabel example data
-directory:
+We load some useful libraries:

 >>> import os
+>>> import numpy as np

+Then we get the nibabel example data directory:

 >>> from nibabel.testing import data_path

 Now we can load an image: